ZimCodes/Zeiver/README.md

 the files' data from the internet. the **Downloader** then writes the data to a newly created files.

 ### More
-1. Uses asynchronous runtime
+1. Uses asynchronous runtime.
-2. Random & fixed delays of HTTP requests
+2. Random & fixed delays of HTTP requests.
-3. Ability to customize how files retrieved or not
+3. Ability to customize how files retrieved or not.
-4. Scans an OD for content
+4. Scans an OD for content while transparently displaying the traversal process.

 ## Open Directory Support
 Supported ODs can be found in [OD.md](https://github.com/ZimCodes/Zeiver/blob/main/OD.md).